Multi-modal video data-pipelines for machine learning with minimal human supervision: Introduction and related work

+Regarding the \textbf{Data (1)} component, recent trends in Machine Learning lean towards massive pre-training followed by task-specific fine-tuning in domains like language modeling (GPT series \cite{radford2018improving}, trained on 40B text tokens), vision transformers (ViT \cite{dosovitskiy2020image}, trained on $\sim$15M images), language-image understanding (CLIP \cite{radford2021learning}, trained on 400M image-text pairs) or segmentation (SAM \cite{kirillov2023segment}, trained on 11M images and 1.1B segmentation masks).
+These methods provide great results showcasing the need for more high-quality large-scale and multi-modal datasets.
+Multi-modality refers to the use of multiple types of sensors together to achieve some goals or tasks.
+For example, combining images with depth information or text descriptions provides a richer understanding than using images alone.
+While previous works like Dronescapes \cite{marcu2023self} relied on manual curation or specific rigid scripts, this work introduces VRE to automate the dependency management of such modalities.

+In this work we introduce an automated data-pipeline for creating multi-modal Machine Learning datasets, called Video Representations Extractor, or VRE for short.

-Moving over to the \text{Models (2)} side, recent trends have been towards large and very large Transformer-based models, with hundreds of millions and billions of parameters.
-These models, inspired by the domain of NLP \cite{devlin2019bert}, use techniques like Masked Auto Encoders (MAE) to do large pre-training on generic and easily acquirable data (like RGB only), followed by task-specific fine-tuning \cite{he2022masked} on visual data.
-Recent works, such as \cite{bachmann2022multimae}, leverage MAE-based solutions for Multi Task Learning (MTL): depth estimation and semantic segmentation. \cite{lu2024unified} and \cite{mizrahi20234m} extend this approach to new modalities, including image, text, audio generation, and action prediction for robotics.
-These advances are driven by the rise of foundation models pre-trained on massive datasets, enabling zero-shot prediction via prompting and efficient fine-tuning, as seen in \cite{radford2021learning} and \cite{kirillov2023segment}. \cite{bai2022ofasys} proposes a multi-modal, promptable model with an instruction-based domain-specific language for generalist capabilities across text, images, audio, and video.
-Other work on models handling the multi-modality of the data aims to create a graph with neural networks modeling the relationships between modality nodes \cite{zamir2018taskonomy,leordeanu2021semi,haller2021self,marcu2023self,pirvu2023multi}.
-One of the main issues with these existing models is that they are designed for performance metrics, not real-time inference.
-One work that tries to address this limitation is PHG-MAE \cite{mihaicristian2025probabilistichypergraphsusingmultiple}, where they use a MAE-based multi-modal training algorithm that natively incorporates ensembles for performance boosts and consistency across frames.
-While their main model is also very heavy (with up to 50s per frame), they provide efficient and lightweight distilled models (150 $\sim$ 430k parameters), which enables real-time deployment with little loss in performance.
+On the \textbf{Models (2)} side, recent trends have been towards large and very large Transformer-based models, with hundreds of millions and billions of parameters.
+Through techniques like Masked Auto Encoders (MAE), they do large pre-training on generic and easily acquirable data (i.e. RGB only or text only) followed by task-specific fine-tuning (i.e. chatbots or object recognition) \cite{devlin2019bert,he2022masked}.
+Recent works, such as \cite{bachmann2022multimae}, leverage MAE-based solutions for Multi Task Learning (MTL): depth estimation and semantic segmentation, while \cite{lu2024unified,mizrahi20234m,bai2022ofasys} extend this approach to new modalities (i.e. image, text, audio, action prediction for robotics etc.).
+These modalities can also be represented as a graph that models the relationships between them \cite{zamir2018taskonomy,leordeanu2021semi,haller2021self,marcu2023self,pirvu2023multi}.
+Such advances are driven by the rise of foundation models pre-trained on massive datasets, enabling zero-shot prediction via prompting and efficient fine-tuning, as seen in \cite{radford2021learning,kirillov2023segment}.